Muhamed4/Data_Structure-Algorithms/README.md

   - `problems`: Solutions to problems related to the respective data structure or algorithm, often sourced from platforms like LeetCode.
   - `materials`: Educational resources, references, and learning materials related to the specific data structure or algorithm.

-## Implemented Data Structures & Algorithms
+## Implemented Data Structures and Algorithms

 - [Vector](https://github.com/Muhamed4/Data_Structure-Algorithms/blob/master/Array/Implement_Vector_From_Scratch/include/Vector.hpp) : Implementing a generic vector data structure using dynamic allocation of array and it's support these functionality
     - `implementation`: